Saab JAS 39 Gripen: United Kingdom

 The Empire Test Pilots' School (ETPS) in the United Kingdom has used the Gripen for advanced fast jet training of test pilots under a "wet lease" arrangement since 1999.
 It operates a Gripen D aircraft.

-New sales of the Gripen E/F

 Colombia

-Saab had offered 15 Gripen C/D or E/F to Colombia, with possible deliveries during 2018–21, depending on variant selected.
+Saab had offered 15 Gripen C/D or E/F to Colombia, with possible deliveries during 2018–2021, depending on variant selected.
 On 3 April 2025, Colombia announced it had selected the Gripen E/F to replace its IAI Kfir fleet in a deal expected to include 16 to 24 units.

 On 2 October 2025, a deal for 18 Gripen E aircraft was officially confirmed.

-On 15 November, Saab and Colombia signed a contract for the purchase of 17 aircraft, 15 Gripen E, 2 Gripen F. The contract is worth €3.1 billion, the deliveries will take place from 2026 to 2032.
+On 15 November, Saab and Colombia signed a contract for the purchase of 17 aircraft, 15 Gripen E, 2 Gripen F. The contract is worth €3.1 billion and deliveries will take place from 2028 to 2032.